 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Here is the full AFL ladder for the 2019 premiership, which was won by Richmond.
+Here is the full AFL ladder for the 2020 premiership, which gets underway in March.

 Note: this ladder is updated at the end of each round.